JX-Master/LunaSDK-Docs/docs/manual/introduction/getting_started/index.md

 #include <RHI/ShaderCompileHelper.hpp>
 ```

-`ShaderCompileHelper.hpp` includes `RHI::get_current_platform_shader_target_format()` function, which tell the shader compiler the native target target shader format for the current graphic API.
+`ShaderCompileHelper.hpp` includes `RHI::get_current_platform_shader_target_format()` function, which tell the shader compiler the native target target shader format for the current graphics API.
 Since our shader is rather simple, we declare our shader source code directly in the C++ source file, in `DemoApp::init` function:

 ```c++
 const char vs_shader_code[] = R"(